processing/processing-pi-website/content/tutorial/project-synth/index.md

 ## Background information:

+Need to know in order to follow the tutorial:
+- circuit diagrams
+- how to read the schematics
+- how to connect components on a breadboard

 {{% message %}}
 Depending on your experience with hardware, following this tutorial might require looking up some terms and concepts.
 Don't be afraid to ask questions on the